Marui-9/bandinator/DELIVERY_SUMMARY.md

-# 🎉 Bandinator - Setup Complete!
+# 🎉 Team-Wiki - Setup Complete!

 ## ✅ What's Been Delivered

-I've successfully created a **complete, production-ready monorepo** for Bandinator with all the requested features and more!
+I've successfully created a **complete, production-ready monorepo** for Team-Wiki with all the requested features and more!

 ## 📦 Project Structure Created

 ```
-bandinator/
+team-wiki/
 ├── packages/
 │   ├── app-backend/         ✅ Express.js + TypeScript API
 │   │   ├── src/